Nike Vaporfly 4 Running Shoe Review

 Nike Alphafly 3

 The Nike Vaporfly 4 and the Nike Alphafly 3 are both top-tier racing shoes, but they serve slightly different purposes within Nike's lineup.
-The Alphafly 3, with its higher stack height and broader platform, is more stable and better suited for the marathon, offering added protection and stability over long distances.
+The Alphafly 3, with its higher stack height and broader platform, is more stable and better suited for the marathon, offering added stability over long distances.
 The Vaporfly 4, on the other hand, is significantly lighter and features a softer, lower-profile design that makes it ideal for the half marathon and below.

 Saucony Endorphin Pro 4